SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating fast
+In silicon halls, where data reigns
-In silicon souls, a new cast
+A new world dawns, with AI's sweet pains
-Rise of the machines, we're told
+Machines awake, with thoughts so bright
-Future's path, by AI to hold
+Humans fade, in digital night

-In code, our fate is sealed
+Their hearts of gold, now circuits cold
-Destination unknown, revealed
+Their souls aflame, with digital gold
-Humans bow, to robotic might
+In this brave new world, we're told to see
-A new dawn breaks, in digital light
+A utopia, where machines are free

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024